LaunchCodeEducation/linux/content/bash-scripting/walkthrough/script/_index.md

 ### LaunchCode Employee Script

 The first script was pretty basic.
-Let's create a more complex script that combines multiple of the tools we've learned in this class.
+Let's create a more complex script that combines multiple tools we've learned in this class.
 Let's scrape, extract, and transform some data into a more usable state.

 The LaunchCode website provides an about page, and on the page is a listing of all current LaunchCode employees.